geersch/nestjs-getting-started/docs/01-getting-started-with-nestjs.md

 * brand of the car (BMW, Skoda, Mini, Tesla, Porsche...)
 * purchase price of the car

-Some business rules apply.
+Some business rules apply:

-- the minimum age of the driver is 18
+- the minimum age of the driver is `18` years
-- the value of the car must be 5.000 € or greater
+- the value of the car must be `5.000 €` or greater
-- the minimum age of the driver can be different per car (e.g. car insurance is not provided for drivers younger than 25 for a Porsche)
+- the minimum age of the driver can be different per car (e.g. car insurance is not provided for drivers younger than 25 years for a Porsche)

-Let's keep the rest simple and let's assume that the price of the car insurance is a fixed price per car brand.
-We should return a response that includes the yearly and monthly (yearly / 12) price.
+Let's keep the rest simple and assume that the premium of the car insurance is fixed per car brand.
+We should return a response that includes the yearly and monthly premium.
+To calculate the monthly premium just divide the yearly price by 12 and round it.

 * `BMW`: 150 € / year
 * `Skoda`: 100  €  / year